Notice of Pre-AIA or AIA Status

 a discrete Fourier transform processor for generating a sequence of blocks of spectral values (alternatively to the QMF, a short term Fourier transform could be employed, [0031]);

-Hedelin does not specifically mention:
+Hedelin and Truman do not specifically mention:

 a low pass shaper for shaping each block of spectral values to acquire a sequence of low pass shaped blocks of spectral values;

-a synthesis windower for windowing the sequence of blocks of low pass time domain sampling values using a synthesis window.
+a synthesis windower for windowing the sequence of blocks of low pass time domain values using a synthesis window.

 Liljerd discloses: a low pass shaper for shaping each block of spectral values to acquire a sequence of low pass shaped blocks of spectral values (low frequencies from filterbank are shaped by envelope adjuster, Fig 8, [0100]);

-a discrete Fourier inverse transform processor for generating a sequence of blocks of low pass time domain sampling values (inverse transform of N-point STFT, [0111]-[0114]); and
+a discrete Fourier inverse transform processor for generating a sequence of blocks of low pass time domain values (inverse transform of N-point STFT, [0111]-[0114]); and

-a synthesis windower for windowing the sequence of blocks of low pass time domain sampling values using a synthesis window (the new output segment is windowed together with the previous output segment in the mix module, [0089]).
+a synthesis windower for windowing the sequence of blocks of low pass time domain values using a synthesis window (the new output segment is windowed together with the previous output segment in the mix module, [0089]).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the invention of Hedelin by including a low pass shaper for shaping each block of spectral values to acquire a sequence of low pass shaped blocks of spectral values; a discrete Fourier inverse transform processor for generating a sequence of blocks of low pass time domain sampling values; and a synthesis windower for windowing the sequence of blocks of low pass time domain sampling values using a synthesis window in order to achieve high perceptual audio quality with bitrate reduction, as suggested by Liljeryd ([0001]), predictably improving transmission of speech, music, etc. (Liljeryd, [0002]).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the invention of Hedelin and Truman by including a low pass shaper for shaping each block of spectral values to acquire a sequence of low pass shaped blocks of spectral values; a discrete Fourier inverse transform processor for generating a sequence of blocks of low pass time domain values; and a synthesis windower for windowing the sequence of blocks of low pass time domain values using a synthesis window in order to achieve high perceptual audio quality with bitrate reduction, as suggested by Liljeryd ([0001]), predictably improving transmission of speech, music, etc. (Liljeryd, [0002]).
 The cited references are analogous art in the same field of audio coding.

-Consider claim 12, Hedelin does not, but Liljeryd discloses the low pass shaper is configured to apply a shaping function depending on the time-variable high frequency gain information for a corresponding block (low frequencies from filterbank are shaped by envelope adjuster, and the gain of each channel is the envelope adjusters is set so that the sum after output yields the desired spectral envelope, Fig 8, [0100], for the desired high frequency gains, [0115]).
+Consider claim 12, Hedelin and Truman do not, but Liljeryd discloses the low pass shaper is configured to apply a shaping function depending on the time-variable high frequency gain information for a corresponding block (low frequencies from filterbank are shaped by envelope adjuster, and the gain of each channel is the envelope adjusters is set so that the sum after output yields the desired spectral envelope, Fig 8, [0100], for the desired high frequency gains, [0115]).

 Consider claim 13, Hedelin discloses a shaping function used in an audio pre-processor for modifying or attenuating a high frequency band of the audio signal (window shape for shaping noise, [0026], [0028]); modifying or attenuating a high frequency band of the audio signal using the time-variable high frequency gain information for a corresponding block (applying a time-variable gain value to the high frequencies, [0039], [0027]-[0039]).